tankf33der/tinyssh-audit/REPORT.md

 Both kem_sntrup4591761 with and without x25519.

-Note: randombytes moved to pseudo variation for TIS satisfy.
+Note: randombytes() moved to pseudo variation for TIS satisfy.

+crypto_kem_sntrup4591761.c:158 found by SAN and TIS.

 ```
 $ make